 - The shipment did not enter any of the final states before the

 promised_date recorded, then Track cannot perform

 lateness calculations for that shipment.

-If a shipment is marked as late, then REACT records how many hours late it is in the
+If a shipment is marked as late, then Track records how many hours late it is in the

 lateness.hours_late property.
 This information is refreshed every time the shipment is retrieved from the Tracking, Shipment or Events APIs.